taieb123/pagetreefilter/Readme.md

+****
 TYPO3 Extension: Pagetree Filter
 ================================

 *La [version française](#documentation-info-rights) de la documentation suit le texte anglais*

 It is able to highlight pages with certain records or content elements in the pagetree.
 For simplicity it comes with a wizard.

+## Thank you
+We want to Thank Mr. Christoph Lehmann for the great extension, that we used to add our feature

 ## Examples